hersche/WTS/Readme.md

 - my first expirience with Node / serverside-JS / express-JS
 - a thing i was waiting for, but i did not found it
-- a short work and learn of ~15h (will increase for quality, maybe)
 - a additional to LaraTube

 Ideas